pichim/PES_Board/docs/markdown/sd_card_logger.md

 sd_logger.send();
 ````

-Maximum tested throughput was 22 float values at 500 Hz.
+The maximum tested throughput was 22 float values at 500 Hz.

 You can cast other data types to float, e.g.: